snowdj/geocompr/14-eco.md

 In terms of methodology, a few additional points could be addressed:

-- It would be interesting to also model the second ordination axis, and to subsequently finding an innovative way of visualizing jointly the modeled scores of the two axes in one prediction map.
+- It would be interesting to also model the second ordination axis, and to subsequently find an innovative way of visualizing jointly the modeled scores of the two axes in one prediction map.
-- If we were interested in interpreting the model in an ecological meaningful way, we probably should use (semi-)parametric models [@muenchow_predictive_2013;@zuur_mixed_2009;@zuur_beginners_2017].
+- If we were interested in interpreting the model in an ecologically meaningful way, we should probably use (semi-)parametric models [@muenchow_predictive_2013;@zuur_mixed_2009;@zuur_beginners_2017].
 However, there are at least approaches that help to interpret machine learning models such as random forests (see e.g., [https://mlr-org.github.io/interpretable-machine-learning-iml-and-mlr/](https://mlr-org.github.io/interpretable-machine-learning-iml-and-mlr/)).
 - A sequential model-based optimization (SMBO) might be preferable to the here used random search for hyperparameter optimization [@probst_hyperparameters_2018].